-Solar-powered mobile terminals could reach about two billion people across the globe that do not have access to electricity.
+Solar-powered mobile terminals could provide mobile connectivity to about two billion people across the globe that do not have access to electricity.
 Solar power has the advantage of being more sustainable and better for the environment than the electricity grid which currently uses fossil fuel in its mix of energy sources.

-It is therefore recommended that power adapters and chargers, mobile terminals and other ICT devices be designed to make maximum use of available renewable energy.
+It is therefore recommended that power adapters and chargers, mobile terminals and other ICT devices be designed to make maximum use of available renewable energy sources.